 To the film's credit, The Girl From Monday enjoyed a wee bit of praise from a screening on the film festival circuit.

-A star is born!
 On this day in 2008, the SciFi/Horror flick Ghost Voyage arrived in port.
-The film starred Antonio Sabato Jr. and Deanna Russo, and here's the plot summary from IMDB.com:
+Directed by James Oxford from a story by Glenn R. Bloom and Rob Mecarini, the film starred Antonio Sabato Jr., Deanna Russo, Nicholas Irons, and others.
+Here's the plot summary from IMDB.com:

 "A group of passengers plot their escape off a haunted ship to hell."